Justin Berry: Interviews and Congressional testimony

 Berry appeared with Eichenwald on the February 15, 2006, episode of The Oprah Winfrey Show to discuss his story.

 On April 4, 2006, Justin Berry appeared before the Subcommittee on Oversight and Investigations of the United States House Committee on Energy and Commerce to give testimony on "Sexual Exploitation of Children Over the Internet: What Parents, Kids and Congress Need to Know About Child Predators."
 In this testimony he stated that "My experience is not as isolated as you might hope." and went on to detail his ordeal.
 He expressed frustration that more was not being done to bring the perpetrators to justice, specifically those who molested him.
 Members of the committee said his testimony had fueled a new effort to toughen up the laws against the producers and purchasers of child pornography.
 They also praised his courage in stepping forward, with one Congressman going so far as to suggest that any new legislation that emerged from this new effort to combat child pornography be named "the Justin Berry Act."

-Kenneth Gourlay

-Berry testified that in 2001, when he was 15, a man from Michigan, Ken Gourlay, then 23, asked him to work for his company, Chain Communications, and encouraged him to attend Camp CAEN, a computer camp held in the summer of 2002 at the University of Michigan in Ann Arbor.
-In his testimony, Berry said that Gourlay had molested Berry while he was still two months short of his 16th birthday (the age of consent) while he was in Michigan attending this camp.
-The molestation changed him, Berry testified: "With the help of my family and my psychologist, I now understand that my molestation by Ken was a turning point that sent me on a path to self-destruction.
-Afterwards, Ken apologized, promising me it would never happen again.
-But it did."
-Berry and Gourlay continued their acquaintance even after Berry moved to Mexico, with Gourlay visiting him there at least once.
-Their acquaintanceship is confirmed by Gourlay's blog entries regarding an online conversation and a planned meeting with Berry.